 Li et al (2009) Activation of glycogen synthase kinase-3 β is required for hyperdopamine and D2 receptor-mediated inhibition of synaptic NMDA receptor function in the rat prefrontal cortex.
 Neuropsychopharmacology 29 15551 PMID: 20007479

 Do you know of a great paper that uses Bupropion hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Bupropion hydrochloride